marcinwal/Chitter/README.md

-This is a w/e challenge for MA week 4.
+#Chitter

+Small commenting application for MA week4 challenge;

+#Tasks

 Create an application Chitter which is going to let users to: register login